 Join in a workshop!
 Help paint a mural on the Sanctuary facade, learn about permaculture as we strive to bio-remediate toxic soil, become part of the choir in a singing ritual to bees, and collaborate in "eco-actions!"
 For more info on how you can be involved in Uptown Summer workshops, check out each week's listing below.

-The Spring 2014 season at The Sanctuary for Independent Media kicks off on March 15th with the Matthew Shipp Trio and concludes on June 7 with the Freedom Festival, featuring the Brooklyn-based Pitchblak Brass Band and Albany's own Oobleck on the outdoor concert stage at Freedom Square.
+The Spring 2014 season at The Sanctuary for Independent Media kicked off on March 15th with the Matthew Shipp Trio and concluded on June 7 with the Freedom Festival, featuring the Brooklyn-based Pitchblak Brass Band and Albany's own Oobleck on the outdoor concert stage at Freedom Square.

-The season will feature many events ranging from music to films to speakers.
-Highlights include performances from groups led by Brazilian singer Luísa Maita and Malian guitarist Oumar Konate, a look into the exciting field of bio art with Oron Catts, a career retrospective hosted by "Gimme Shelter" documentary filmmaker Albert Maysles as well as several new documentaries with the filmmakers including Sean Gallagher and "Brothers of the Black List," an investigation into the consequences of shale gas production, and much much more!
+The season featured many events ranging from music to films to speakers.
+Highlights included performances from groups led by Brazilian singer Luísa Maita and Malian guitarist Oumar Konate, a look into the exciting field of bio art with Oron Catts, a career retrospective hosted by "Gimme Shelter" documentary filmmaker Albert Maysles as well as several new documentaries with the filmmakers including Sean Gallagher and "Brothers of the Black List," an investigation into the consequences of shale gas production, and much much more!